HARASSMENT CONTACT PERSONS

 An email address that goes to them both is:

 Harassment is behavior that the harassed finds unpleasant or offending.
 It can be about ethnicity, sexuality, wealth, religion, physical features or gender.
-University bullying and harassment also counts as harassment.
+University bullying and discrimination is also harassment.
 Harassment can also happen through emails, phone or other sources.

 Every student has the right to equal treatment as a part of the University's community.
 They have the right for physical and mental integrity and social support during their studies.
 Under the equality law students cannot be sorted out based on their characteristics.
 The equality law also ensures gender equality in the studies.

 The harasser is most often another student, but also a teachers or other members of the faculty can be guilty of harassment.
 It is usually division of power that can create an intimidating, degrading, humiliating or offensive environment, in the everyday life of the student.
 Harassment can happen to a single person or a larger group.